Secondhand Resource List for Makers

 Portland Area

-• Scrap, 1736 SW Alder St Portland, OR 97205 - Yarn, fabric, and sewing notions, paper, scrapbooking supplies, greeting cards, gift wrap https://portland.scrapcreativereuse.org/
+Scrap, 1736 SW Alder St Portland, OR 97205 - Yarn, fabric, and sewing notions, paper, scrapbooking supplies, greeting cards, gift wrap.
+Stay tuned - they are moving to the east side!
+IG: @scrapportland, https://portland.scrapcreativereuse.org/

 Local Remnant and Industry Waste Sources

-• Our Social Fabric – a Vancouver, BC based non-profit fabric store selling donated deadstock fabric and fiber arts supplies online and in person.
-Their stock includes clean unsewn fabric and sewing related materials from the film industry, theatre, manufacturing and individuals. https://oursocialfabric.ca/
+Our Social Fabric – a Vancouver, BC based non-profit fabric store selling donated deadstock fabric and fiber arts supplies online and in person.
+Their stock includes clean, unsewn fabric and sewing related materials salvaged from film industry, theatre, manufacturing and individuals.
+IG: @oursocialfabric , https://oursocialfabric.ca/

-• Swansons – a Massachusetts based community fabric and fiber craft store stocked with the unused items of other sewers https://www.swansonsfabrics.com/
+Swansons – a Massachusetts based community fabric and fiber craft store stocked with the unused items of other sewers IG: @swansonsfabrics , https://www.swansonsfabrics.com/